The Two Sides of Flood Protection

 Environmental impact assessments

-Mathematics and Geoinformation, Civil Engineering and Technical Chemistry are the main faculties represented in this research field.
-Research activities are in applied research with a strong link to basic research activities.
+The faculties of Mathematics and Geoinformation, Civil and Environmental Engineering, and Technical Chemistry are particularly well represented in this research field.
+Research activities focus on applied research with strong links to basic research.